 This dropdown allows you to select how the ruleset will handle cut-off dates.
 You can decide if the subscription charges monthly or acts as a pre-paid subscription, and whether the subscription should cut-off before or after a set date.

-The frequency is determined by the subscription ruleset and can be in days, weeks, or months.
+The frequency is determined by the subscription ruleset but you can change this monthly order frequency.

 This determines how often a potential subscriber generates an order in Shopify and is mailed a package.

-How often you charge potential subscribers based on the frequency in days, weeks, or months.
+How often you charge potential subscribers based on the frequency in months.

 This is either the checkout date, or the first success charge on a newly added subscription product.

-What day of the month, or week, you want all charges after the initial checkout to be run on.
+What day of the month you want all charges after the initial checkout to be run on.
 For example, setting this to the 15th means that a customer's second charge and beyond will be processed on the 15th of the month regardless of the day they initially went through checkout.

 Cut-off dates create a time gap between the day a customer goes through the ReCharge checkout and when you bill your customers again for their recurring orders.